Dwight Howard: Los Angeles Lakers (2012–2013)

 During the All-Star break, Howard adopted a healthier diet to get into better shape to anchor the Lakers' defense and run head coach Mike D'Antoni's preferred pick and rolls.
 Still, on February 23, Howard said he was "not even close" to physically being where he wanted to be.
-Coach Mike D'Antoni attributed Howard's difficulty running the pick-and-roll—a play the coach had expected would be a staple for the team—with Steve Nash to Howard's lack of conditioning.
+D'Antoni attributed Howard's difficulty running the pick-and-roll—a play the coach had expected would be a staple for the team—with Steve Nash to Howard's lack of conditioning.
 The Lakers were 8–2 after the All-Star break, passing Utah for the eighth and final playoff spot in the Western Conference, and Howard averaged 15.5 points, 14.8 rebounds, and 2.6 blocks.
 In his first game back in Orlando on March 12, Howard scored a season-high 39 points and had 16 rebounds in a 106–97 Lakers win.
 Booed throughout the game, he made 25 of 39 free throws, setting franchise records for free throws made and attempted while tying his own NBA record for attempts.
 Howard made 16 of 20 free throws when he was fouled intentionally by the Magic.
 With Howard anchoring the Lakers defense and his improved overall play, the Lakers made the playoffs, but were swept in the opening round by San Antonio.
 Howard was ejected in Game 4 with over nine minutes left in the third quarter.

 Howard finished the season with his lowest scoring average since his second year in the NBA, but he was the league leader in rebounding and ranked second in field goal percentage.
 Although he was recovering from his back surgery, he only missed six games all season—all due to his torn labrum.
 Howard was named to the All-NBA Third Team after having received five consecutive first-team honors.
 He became a free agent in the summer, and he was offered a maximum contract of five years and $118 million by the Lakers.